The dots are the same color

 Mix it yourself?

-You can’t just have middle grey paint mixed at your local hardware store.
-You might find a grey sample that comes close, but getting that exact shade on your wall is a different story.
-The mixing methods simply aren’t accurate enough—the margin of error in the mixing machines is too wide, and no consideration is given to variations in the base paint.
-Base paint is never truly white and can vary in color from one production batch to another, even between pallets or individual buckets.
-Hardware stores don’t adjust their formulas to match different types of base paint.
+You cannot simply have middle grey paint mixed at a DIY store.
+You may find a shade of neutral grey that comes close, but getting that exact colour onto the wall is another matter entirely.
+Mixing methods are not accurate enough, the margin of error of the mixing machine is too wide, and no allowance is made for variations in the base paint.
+Base paint is never completely white and can vary in colour from one production batch to the next, from one pallet to the next, or from one tin to another.
+DIY stores do not adjust their formulae to account for different types of base paint.

-The base paint we use for Grey Paint is the whitest and most consistent available, minimizing the risk of color deviations.
-Every batch is re-tested for accuracy.
+The base paint we use for Grey Paint is the whitest and most consistent available, and is therefore largely free from variation.
+Every batch is retested for accuracy.

-Any deviation from true middle grey is measured in Lab* values, where L* indicates lightness, a* represents the red-green axis, and b* the yellow-blue axis.
-Grey Paint deviates by less than 1 point on each axis—an amount imperceptible to the human eye—and outperforms even the most well-known grey reference cards in color testing.
+Deviation from middle grey is measured in L*a*b*, where L* represents lightness, a* red to green, and b* yellow to blue.
+Grey Paint deviates by less than 1 point on every value.
+That difference is imperceptible to the human eye, and it outperforms the most well-known grey cards on the market, including Munsell N5 reference standards.